GCOM7140/group-project/README.md

 opportunity to gain valuable feedback on the approach you have devised to satisfy the project requirements.
 Your professors will review your proposal memo in detail and provide feedback meant to guide you toward a high-quality final deliverable.
-If appropriate, a meeting may be scheduled to discuss the proposal in more detail and set your group on a path toward success.
+If appropriate, a meeting may be scheduled to discuss your proposal in more detail and ensure that your group is on a path toward success.

 ## Report Guidelines